ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 Limitations

-- Configuration elements associated to individual IP addesses (/32) such as firewall rules or reverse DNS entries will be kept after slicing/merging operations.
+- Configuration elements associated to individual IP addresses (/32) such as firewall rules or reverse DNS entries will be kept after slicing/merging operations.
-- The listing of IP addresses and blocks returned by API is order by network prefixe size.
+- The listing of IP addresses and blocks returned by API is ordered by network prefixe size.
 We are working to provide a solution to list IP by numerical order.
 - Once sliced, smaller blocks are not movable outside the campus chosen during the order of the product.
 - Moving a /24 block across french campuses won't work if :
  - It has been reaggregted from a previous slicing